Pelagicore/pelux-manifests/README.md

 cd pelux
 ```

 Instruct repo tool to fetch a manifest using the command `repo init`.
-Branch denotes what branch of
+In this context, branch denotes what
-pelux-manifests to use.
+branch of git repo `pelux-manifests` to use.
 Then make repo tool fetch all sources using the command `repo sync`.
 ```bash
 repo init -u https://github.com/Pelagicore/pelux-manifests.git -m <manifest> -b <branch>
 repo sync